The Contemporary Czech family project is part of international research programme Generations and Gender Programme (GGP).

 19 (mostly European) countries have participated in at least one wave of data collection of the GGS so far, and 14 have successfully implemented the panel design (the Czech Republic among others), interviewing the same respondents on at least two occasions.

 The GGP has become a valued data source for demographers, sociologists, political scientists, economists, epidemiologists, and medical researchers, as well as for scholars from other disciplines.
-The GGP has more than 4,500 registered users of the GGS data; many others have used the on-line data sources (such as the CDB) without registration.
+The GGP has more than 4,500 registered users of the GGS data.
 The user community continues to grow at a pace of 15 % per year.
 More than 1,300 publications based on GGP data are presently registered in the bibliography database.
 More about types of data and data access procedure can be found in the Data section.

 publications using GGP data

 The Czech Republic was one of the first countries to become a part of the GGP.
 It initiated a panel survey in 2005 (with re-interviews in 2008).